-- 1. Ensure equipment conditions are met in order presented in initial setup. - 2.
-Secure load information and paralleling requirements from higher authority.
+1. Secure load information and paralleling requirements from higher command.

 For 50/60 Hz generator sets, ensure that both generator set frequency selections are positioned for the same load requirements.
 Failure to match the settings will result in damage to the load equipment being supplied by the generator set.
 Failure to comply will cause damage to equipment.